Get a free, no obligation personal loan quote with rates as low as 9.99%

 Lower Sales Costs

 Perhaps the biggest reason why FSBOs choose to sell their homes themselves is to save on the expensive commissions.
 Real estate agents are paid a fee to sell homes, which can add up to tens of thousands of dollars depending on the sale price of the home.
-By selling privately, you may be able to save on this fee.

 You Have The Time

 Selling a home takes a lot more time and effort than most sellers realize.
 All the marketing, networking, and fielding calls are what sellers pay real estate agents to do, which is a full-time job.
-If you have the time to dedicate to this endeavour, you might want to take a crack at it on your own.
+If you have the time to dedicate to this endeavour, you may want to take a crack at it on your own.

 You Have Some Negotiating Skills